growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

 By typing `/growi status`, you can see the GROWI App(s) that is connected to the Slack workspace.
 ![slack-bot-growi-status](../../../.vuepress/public/assets/images/slack-bot-growi-status.png)

-### Search multi GROWI
+### Search pages from multi GROWI

-By registering your Slack workspace with multiple GROWIs, you will be able to search across them.
+By registering your Slack workspace with multi GROWI Apps, you will be able to search across them.
 Please search for `/growi search [keyword(s)]` in your workspace.

 - e.g.: `/growi search example`